bytecodealliance/cranelift/docs/langref.rst

         The basic terminator instructions are :inst:`br`, :inst:`return`, and :inst:`trap`.
 Conditional branches and instructions that trap conditionally are not terminator instructions.

+    trap
+    traps
+    trapping
+        Terminates execution of the current thread.
+The specific behavior after a trap depends on the underlying OS.
+A common behavior is be delivery of a signal.